 Plant Protein vs. Animal Protein — Finding a Balance

 While it may seem like the jury’s out on plant protein benefits, that doesn’t mean you have to overlook the benefits provided by animal protein.
-When it comes down to the questions surrounding plant protein vs. animal protein, several research studies suggest that animal protein can offer a myriad of health benefits as well.
+When it comes down to the questions surrounding plant protein vs. animal protein, several research studies suggest that animal protein can offer many health benefits as well, so much so that animal proteins are a staple of popular high-fat, low-carb diets like the ketogenic diet.

 For instance, one study examining the optimal diet concludes that animal protein intake can lead to a more active metabolism and healthy levels of saturated fat ingestion.
-For you, this means keeping a bit of meat on your plate may be a wise decision.
+For some people, this could mean keeping a bit of meat on the plate may be a wise decision.

 Just remember to eat a balanced diet and ensure that you get your daily protein intake while playing close attention to the nutritional value of your foods.
 In the end, you can enjoy that plate of meatballs sometimes if you choose to.
 Just pair it with a dish of salad, too!